ibrado/jekyll-paginate-content/README.md

   auto: true
 ```

-Note that using `auto` mode will be slower.
-It currently only works for non-header separators.
+Note that using `auto` mode might be slower on your machine.

 You may also override `_config.yml` settings for a particular file like so: